Zsailer/python-for-scientists/docs/_pages/FAQ.rst

 Sometimes you need to upgrade to a new version of a package that is already installed in your python environment.

-To upgrade a package in your python environment, just use pip!
-For example to upgrade the pip package itself run the following:
+To upgrade a package in your python environment, just use conda!
+For example to upgrade the scipy package liberary run the following:

 ::

-    pip install --upgrade pip
+    conda update scipy

 .. _`Should I install Python 2 or 3`: